NAGC Communicator of the Year

 Each year, NAGC asks for nominations of outstanding individuals whom you believe to be the most effective in delivering a government organization’s message within the last year.
 The award recipient will join a long list of past honorees, including:

-- Kerri Richardson, Director of Communications, Kentucky Governor Steve Bechear's Office, for her ability to communicate Kentucky’s decision to expand Medicaid and launch their own, state-based ACA Health Benefits Exchange.
+- Kerri Richardson, Director of Communications, Kentucky Governor Steve Beshear's Office, for her ability to communicate Kentucky’s decision to expand Medicaid and launch their own, state-based ACA Health Benefits Exchange.

 - Carl A. Fillichio, Senior Advisor for Communications and Public Affairs, for improving the security of the print media “lock up” at the U.S. Department of Labor.